ryan50500/user-profile-task/README.md

 - The "Cancel" button resets the form to the original server data, assuming the data is fetched successfully on load.
 - The "Back" button on error resets both fetch and form states to allow retrying the operation.

 ---

+#### Handling Asynchronous Fetch Cleanup

+To ensure that no state updates happen on unmounted components, the `useFetchUserProfile` hook implements `AbortController`.
+This avoids potential memory leaks when the component unmounts during fetch.